divinity666/ruby-grafana-reporter/README.md

     ruby-grafana-reporter -w

-Now you're ready to go!
-Let's check it out!

-    ruby-grafana-reporter -t demo_report -o my_first_render.pdf

-If everything works as expected, you should find a file named `my_first_render.pdf` in the current folder, which contains a detailed explanation of all available commands as well as your available configuration options.
+It is strongly recommended, to also create the demo PDF file, as stated at the end of the procedure, to get a detailed documentation of all the reporter capabilities.

 To run the reporter as a service, you only need to call it like this: